Home · Blog · Economics & Policy · · Updated Dec 20, 2025 · 8 min read

 - Polkaswap, a cross-chain decentralized exchange that enables trading between XOR and other assets, ensuring real utility and velocity within the ecosystem.

-- Fast, low-cost transactions (~3 seconds finality with minimal fees), designed for practical use in day-to-day economic activity.
+- Fast, low-cost transactions with minimal fees, designed for practical use in day-to-day economic activity.
+SORA Nexus targets approximately one-second finality under typical conditions (per the Nexus whitepaper).

 While most blockchain networks focus on DeFi speculation or Layer 2 scaling, SORA is focused on building a functional economy, complete with governance, monetary policy, and public finance mechanisms—all embedded in code.